No Bad Questions About Project Management

 Scrum meetings typically involve a core group of three participants:

-• The scrum master — Facilitator guides the scrum process, removes roadblocks for the development team, and ensures adherence to scrum principles.
+- The scrum master — Facilitator who guides the Scrum process, removes roadblocks for the development team and ensures adherence to Scrum principles.

 What are the different types of scrum meetings?